-The Product Syncing service is a marketing tool to promote your products to existing and potential clients.
-Your business can store and share thousands of products (with pictures, prices, and descriptions) with your retailers.
+The Brand Syncing service is a marketing tool to help your existing retailers sell more of your brands' products.
+Your brands can share products (with pictures, prices, and descriptions) with your retailers in real-time.

-Your retailers can use these products to power their websites and gift registries.
-You control how your products appear and are organized on your retailers' websites.
+Your retailers can use these synced products to power their websites and gift registries.
+Your brands control how the products appear and are organized on your retailers' online stores.

 Benefits: